tensorflow/community/rfcs/20181016-replicator.md

 *   Should InputReplicationMode be specified in the DistributionStrategy constructor and not allowed to be changed for different inputs (create a new strategy if you need a different input replication mode).
 Current design passes InputReplicationMode in `make_input_iterator` method so it can be changed for different inputs.
 This question is also related to how much state does the DS object contain, especially in multi worker modes etc.
     * We will have another method to allow passing in datasets directly as input, not requiring input function.
 In those cases, there is no replication mode.
 So it makes sense to keep this argument here as it is only relevant for this use case.
 *   Should we have separate methods for each type of reduce/all_reduce operation (all_sum, all_mean etc), or one common method with an enum specifying which AggregationType (SUM, MEAN etc)?
-    * Send out a survey to see what people prefer.
+    * Decide to have a single method with an enum, based on survey responses.
 *   Should `ReplicaContext` be passed into the `fn` in `run`, or being accessible from a module method is better?
 *   Certain distribution strategies are between-graph (CollectiveAllReduceStrategy and ParameterServerStrategy).
 In those cases,